Devon Rex vs Sphynx: Differences and Characteristics

 Devon Rex

-He is covered with short fur which gets less dense on certain areas like the ears, neck, head, chest, abdomen, and paws. you might often mistake the Devon as the Cornish Rex breed, but upon closer look to the length of their coats, the latter has it longer.
+He is covered with short fur, which gets less dense in certain areas like the ears, neck, head, chest, abdomen, and paws.
+You might often mistake the Devon as the Cornish Rex breed, but upon closer look at their coats’ length, the latter has it longer.

 All-natural colors found in this breed are: